 Let’s get started!

-How did I get the cash advance from Fiverr?
+How did I get the Fiverr cash advance?

 Many sellers on Fiverr want to receive cash advances.
 Even some of them are eagerly waiting for it.
 And they try to tie all the bells & whistles to be able to get selected for this cash advance.